-The Proxmox VE SDN allows separation and fine grained control of Virtual Guests networks, using flexible software controlled configurations.
+The Proxmox VE SDN allows for separation and fine-grained control of virtual guest networks, using flexible, software-controlled configurations.

-Separation consists of zones, a zone is it's own virtual separated network area.
+Separation is managed through zones, where a zone is its own virtual separated network area.
 A VNet is a type of a virtual network connected to a zone.
-Depending on which type or plugin the zone uses it can behave differently and offer different features, advantages or disadvantages.
-Normally a VNet shows up as a common Linux bridge with either a VLAN or VXLAN tag, but some can also use layer 3 routing for control.
-The VNets are deployed locally on each node, after configuration was committed from the cluster-wide datacenter SDN administration interface.
+Depending on which type or plugin the zone uses, it can behave differently and offer different features, advantages, and disadvantages.
+Normally, a VNet appears as a common Linux bridge with either a VLAN or VXLAN tag, however, some can also use layer 3 routing for control.
+VNets are deployed locally on each node, after being configured from the cluster-wide datacenter SDN administration interface.

-12.2.1 Main configuration
+12.2.1 Main Configuration

-The configuration is done at datacenter (cluster-wide) level, it will be saved in configuration files located in the shared configuration file system: /etc/pve/sdn
+Configuration is done at the datacenter (cluster-wide) level and is saved in files located in the shared configuration file system: /etc/pve/sdn

-On the web-interface SDN feature have 3 main sections for the configuration
+On the web-interface, SDN features 3 main sections:

-- · SDN: a overview of the SDN state - · Zones: Create and manage the virtual separated network Zones - VNets: Create virtual network bridges + subnets management.
+- SDN: An overview of the SDN state - Zones: Create and manage the virtually separated network zones - VNets: Create virtual network bridges and manage subnets